OpenDataGIS/ckanext-iepnb/README.md

 	#relative path to download breadcrumbs definition.
 Will take precedence over iepnb.headcrumbs if defined
 	iepnb.path_breadcrumbs = No_Default_Value

-	#list of facets to show in search page, and its order.
-This options are just an example, you can select your own
-	iepnb.facet_list = theme theme_es dcat_type owner_org res_format publisher_name publisher_type frequency tags tag_uri conforms_to
 ```

 ## Developer installation